BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 ### Make content scannable

-On the internet, majority of people scans the content before reading it.
+On the internet, most people scan the content before reading it.
 By scanning, a reader tries to search for relevant information on the page.
 Split text into paragraphs, use links, text styling and images to enhance the scanability.
 Per paragraph, you should have 3-4 sentences.

 ### Linking